cardinal-acoustics/.github/profile/README.md

 CARDINAL is described in the following preprint:

-> Cissel, R.S., Brown, P.O., and Eisen, M.B.
+> Eisen, M.B., Brown, P.O., and Matias A.S.
 (2026).
-Automated three-dimensional localization of calling birds with small passive acoustic arrays in complex soundscapes. *bioRxiv*.
+Automated localization of calling birds with small passive acoustic arrays in complex soundscapes. *bioRxiv*.

 Code and data are actively being prepared for release.
 We will post: